DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 #### How we used this user task

-We ensured in our user research plan for the private beta that we would undertake a [round](/claim-funding-for-mentors/round-9-multi-academy-trust-research-findings/) specifically with multi-academy trust users to ensure that their user needs were met.
+In our user research plan for the private beta, we ensured that we would undertake a [round of research](/claim-funding-for-mentors/round-9-multi-academy-trust-research-findings/) specifically with multi-academy trust users to ensure that their user needs were met.

 #### Example accredited provider user task

 “As an accredited provider,
-We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and don’t miss out, despite having busy schedules.”
+We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and not miss out despite having busy schedules.”

 #### How we used this user task